AlbertoGalvan001/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is the document object model and is a tree like structure representation of the HTML.

 2. What is an event?

+Events are assigned to elements that complete an action when given a mouse, click or keypress command.

 3. What is an event listener?

+An event listener is a reaction whenever an event condition is met like a click or mouse hover.

 4. Why would we convert a NodeList into an Array?

+NodeLists can only access the .forEach method, while an Array can let you use any array method.

 5. What is a component?

+Reusable pieces of code that are comprised of HTML, CSS, and JS that and can be used to build elements that share functionality and styling.

 ### Git Set up